ogamespec/gc-ipl/README.md

 <b>!!!
 For educational purposes only !!!</b>

 <b>Project Goals:</b>
-  * Reverse engineering of retail `GameCube` bootrom
+  * Reverse engineering of retail `GameCube` bootrom (USA / NTSC version was used as reference)
   * Write own bootrom, based on IPL reversing
   * Use bootrom in gamecube emulators to have fun :-)